Risk-Aware Robotics: Tail Risk Measures in Planning, Control, and Verification: Tail Risk Measures: Definitions and Notation

-\begin{defin} [Coherent Risk Measure] { We call the risk measure $\rho: \mathcal{X}\to \mathbb{R}$, a \emph{coherent risk measure}, if it satisfies the following conditions \begin{itemize} \item \textbf{Subadditivity:} $\rho( X + X') \le \rho(X)+\rho(X')$, for all $X,X' \in \mathcal{X}$; \item \textbf{Monotonicity:} If $X\le X'$ then $\rho(X) \le \rho(X')$ for all $X,X' \in \mathcal{X}$; \item \textbf{Translational Invariance:} $\rho(X+c)=\rho(X) + c$ for all $X \in \mathcal{X}$ and $c \in \mathbb{R}$; \item \textbf{Positive Homogeneity:} $\rho(\beta X)= \beta \rho(X)$ for all $X \in \mathcal{X}$ and $\beta \ge 0$. \end{itemize} } \end{defin} Note that the properties of subadditivity and positive homogeneity together imply that coherent risk measures are also convex.
-CVaR, EVaR, and TVD have been recognized as coherent risk measures.
+Note that the properties of subadditivity and positive homogeneity together imply that coherent risk measures are also convex.
+CVaR and EVaR have been recognized as coherent risk measures.
 Conversely, VaR does not qualify as a coherent risk measure, as it does not satisfy the sub-additivity property.
 This fact limits its utility in situations where a joint assessment of risks is required, which is often the case in risk-aware robotic planning, control, and verification.
 While VaR is not a coherent risk measure, each of the measures defined above has its place in risk evaluation, depending on the specific requirements and constraints of the task at hand.

+\addendum{Coherent risk measures can also be written as the worst-case expectation over a convex and closed set of probability mass (or density) functions.
+This distributionally-robust representation of coherent risk measures is defined below. \begin{defin}[Representation Theorem]{Every coherent risk measure can be represented in its dual form as,

+where the ambiguity set (or risk envelope), $\mathcal{Q}$, is convex and closed, and probability density function $Q(X)$ is absolutely continuous with respect to the probability density function $P(X)$; \textit{i.e.,} $P(X)=0\ \implies \ Q(X)=0$.} \end{defin}